-- 5.01(F)(1) Identify new meanings for familiar words and apply them accurately; - 5.01(F)(2) Use the most frequently occurring inflections and affixes; - 5.01(F)(3) Use new vocabulary that is directly taught through reading, speaking, and listening; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels; - 5.01(F)(4) Relate new vocabulary to prior knowledge; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels.

-5.01(G) Oral Language.

-- 5.01(G)(1) Use words and phrases acquired through conversations, reading and being read to, and responding to texts; - 5.01(G)(2) Confirm understanding of a text read aloud or information presented orally or through other media by answering questions about key details and requesting clarification if something is not understood;

-5.01(G)(3) Ask and answer questions in order to seek help, get information, or clarify something that is not understood; 5.01(G)(4) Participate in collaborative conversations with diverse partners about Kindergarten topics and texts with peers and adults in small and large groups; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels; 5.01(G)(5) Listen with comprehension to follow two-step directions; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels.

-5.01(H) Listening Comprehension.

-5.01(H)(1) With prompting and support, answer questions about key details in a text; 5.01(H)(2) With prompting and support, identify characters, settings, and major events in a story; 5.01(H)(3) Recognize common types of texts.

-5.02 First Grade Minimum Reading Competency Skill Levels.
+- 5.01(F)(3) Use new vocabulary that is directly taught through reading, speaking, and listening; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels; - 5.01(F)(4) Relate new vocabulary to prior knowledge; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels. - 5.01(G) Oral Language. - 5.01(G)(1) Use words and phrases acquired through conversations, reading and being read to, and responding to texts; - 5.01(G)(2) Confirm understanding of a text read aloud or information presented orally or through other media by answering questions about key details and requesting clarification if something is not understood; - 5.01(G)(3) Ask and answer questions in order to seek help, get information, or clarify something that is not understood; - 5.01(G)(4) Participate in collaborative conversations with diverse partners about Kindergarten topics and texts with peers and adults in small and large groups; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels; - 5.01(G)(5) Listen with comprehension to follow two-step directions; while significant, this skill is a lower indicator of future reading success and should not be weighed as heavily as the other skills when determining if a child has attained mastery of the Minimum Reading Competency Skill Levels. - 5.01(H) Listening Comprehension. - 5.01(H)(1) With prompting and support, answer questions about key details in a text; - 5.01(H)(2) With prompting and support, identify characters, settings, and major events in a story; - 5.01(H)(3) Recognize common types of texts. - 5.02 First Grade Minimum Reading Competency Skill Levels.